r-a-y/bp-two-factor/readme.md

 ## Notes

-If a user has configured Email has their 2FA method, this plugin also supports BuddyPress HTML email templates to send the email 2FA token.
+If a user has configured Email as their 2FA method, this plugin also supports BuddyPress HTML email templates to send the email 2FA token.
 Read the following to find out how to set this up: https://github.com/r-a-y/bp-two-factor/issues/2

 This plugin also makes the following usability improvements: